Add description, images, menus and links to your mega menu

 The best plant-based milk option for L.reuteri yogurt is additive free canned coconut milk or a combination of coconut milk and coconut cream.
 Click here for the method.

-A portion of your first jar of yogurt – the ‘mother batch’ of yogurt (with 10 crushed probiotic tablets) can then be used to re-inoculate your next jar of L.reuteri yogurt.
-Simply follow the method detailed below but replace the 10 crushed tablets with a third a cup of L.reuteri yogurt.
+A portion of your first jar of reuteri fermented dairy – the ‘mother batch’ (with 10 crushed probiotic tablets) can then be used to re-inoculate your next jar of L.reuteri.
+Simply follow the method detailed below but replace the 10 crushed tablets with a third a cup of L.reuteri.

 To ensure the L reuteri strains stay pure and uncontaminated in homemade yogurt, we recommend re-inoculation be keep to a minimum.
 To ensure that the yogurt stays abundant with the L. reuteri strains and not a breeding ground for other, unwanted bacteria, we recommend starting a fresh mother batch after 4-5 re-inoculations.
 This may be sooner if you notice any significant changes to the texture, smell or taste.
 Note that with each re-inoculation the yogurt will thicken.
 Some people report yogurt firm enough, to stand a spoon upright!